 OverviewCleveland Clinic is one of the world leaders in kidney disease treatment and kidney transplant.
-Many of the minimally invasive procedures being introduced in clinics around the world were pioneered by surgeons at the Glickman Urological and Kidney Institute and Minimally Invasive Surgery Center.
+Many of the minimally invasive procedures being introduced in hospitals around the world were pioneered by surgeons at the Glickman Urological and Kidney Institute and Minimally Invasive Surgery Center.

 The transplant team includes transplant surgeons, pediatric nephrologists, anesthesiologists, nurse practitioners, social workers, family counselors, dieticians, child life, pharmacists and others, all of whom have specialized training in caring for children with kidney disease to help restore health and wellness in our patients